leprodupure/sally/doc/microservices.md

+# Sally Project: Microservice Architecture

-Here is a logical breakdown of services that would support the application's goals:
+This document provides a logical breakdown of the services that support the application's goals.
+It distinguishes between the currently implemented architecture and services that are planned for future development.

+---

+## Implemented Architecture

+This section describes the components that are currently built and deployed.

 ### Core Infrastructure

 This is not a runtime microservice but a foundational infrastructure stack responsible for deploying shared resources.

-*   **Responsibility**: Manages and deploys the core, shared infrastructure that all other services depend on.
+-   **Responsibility**: Manages and deploys the core, shared infrastructure that all other services depend on.
 This includes:
-    *   The **Amazon Aurora PostgreSQL Cluster**.
+    -   The **Amazon RDS for PostgreSQL Instance**.
-    *   The main **API Gateway** instance and its Cognito Authorizer.
+    -   The main **API Gateway** instance and its Cognito Authorizer.
-    *   The **AWS Cognito User Pool and App Client** for authentication.
+    -   The **AWS Cognito User Pool and App Client** for authentication.
-    *   Core networking components (e.g., VPC, subnets).
+    -   Core networking components (e.g., VPC, subnets).
-    *   The S3 bucket and CloudFront distribution for the **Frontend SPA**.
+    -   The S3 bucket and CloudFront distribution for the **Frontend SPA**.
-*   **Interactions**: This stack is deployed first.
-It provides outputs (like the database cluster ARN, VPC ID, API Gateway ID) that are consumed by the individual microservice deployment stacks.
+-   **Database Strategy**: A key architectural decision is the use of a **single RDS instance** shared across all environments.
+Data is isolated using a **multi-schema strategy**, where schema names are dynamically generated based on the service and stack name (e.g., `aquarium_staging`, `measurement_pr123`).
+This is a cost-effective approach that fully leverages the AWS Free Tier while enabling robust, multi-environment testing.
-*   **Deployment**: Managed via Terraform in a dedicated directory (`infra/core/`).
+-   **Deployment**: Managed via Terraform in a dedicated directory (`services/core-infra/`).

-> [!NOTE]
-> **Cost Consideration**: Amazon Aurora is a premium service and is **not** included in the AWS Free Tier.
-To run this
-> project without incurring costs for the first 12 months, replace `Amazon Aurora PostgreSQL` with a standard
-> `Amazon RDS for PostgreSQL` instance using a free-tier eligible instance class (e.g., `db.t3.micro`).

-### 1. Aquarium Service
+### Aquarium Service

-*   **Responsibility**: Manages `Aquarium` entities (CRUD operations).
+-   **Responsibility**: Manages `Aquarium` entities (CRUD operations).
 It associates aquariums with a specific user, identified by the user ID from the Cognito JWT token.
-*   **Interactions**: Called by the frontend to manage aquariums.
-Queried by the `Analysis & Alerting Service`.
+-   **Interactions**: Called by the frontend to manage aquariums.
-*   **Database**: **Amazon Aurora PostgreSQL**.
-Perfect for handling the relational data of aquariums and their relationship to users.
+-   **Database**: **Amazon RDS for PostgreSQL**.

-### 2. Measurement Service
+### Measurement Service

-*   **Responsibility**: A high-throughput service for ingesting and storing time-series parameter readings (e.g., `aquarium_id`, `parameter_type`, `value`, `timestamp`).
+-   **Responsibility**: A high-throughput service for ingesting and storing time-series parameter readings (e.g., `aquarium_id`, `parameter_type`, `value`, `timestamp`).
-*   **Interactions**: Receives new parameter readings from the frontend.
-Queried by the frontend for charting and by the `Analysis & Alerting Service`.
+-   **Interactions**: Receives new parameter readings from the frontend and is queried by the frontend for charting.
-*   **Database**: **Amazon Aurora PostgreSQL**.
-For consolidation, time-series data will be stored in a structured table.
-    This simplifies the stack, though a dedicated time-series database could be a future optimization.
+-   **Database**: **Amazon RDS for PostgreSQL**.

+### Frontend SPA

+-   **Responsibility**: Provides the user interface for the application.
+It is a Single Page Application built with modern web technologies.
+-   **Interactions**:
+    -   Interacts with **AWS Cognito** for authentication.
+    -   Makes authenticated API calls to the backend services via **API Gateway**.

+---

+## Planned Future Services

+This section describes services that are part of the project's future vision but are not yet implemented.

-### 3. Species Catalog Service
+### Species Catalog Service

-*   **Responsibility**: Acts as a knowledge base for aquatic species, storing information like tolerated water parameters (pH, GH, temp).
-Includes logic to fetch/update this data from external web sources.
+-   **Responsibility**: To act as a knowledge base for aquatic species, storing information like tolerated water parameters (pH, GH, temp).
+It would include logic to fetch/update this data from external web sources.
-*   **Interactions**: Queried by the `Aquarium Service` to validate species and by the `Analysis & Alerting Service` to get tolerance thresholds.
+-   **Interactions**: Would be queried by the `Aquarium Service` to validate species and by the `Analysis & Alerting Service` to get tolerance thresholds.
-*   **Database**: **Amazon Aurora PostgreSQL**.
-Leverages PostgreSQL's powerful `JSONB` data type to store flexible, semi-structured documents for each species (common names, aliases, parameters).
+-   **Database**: Would likely use **Amazon RDS for PostgreSQL**, leveraging its `JSONB` data type to store flexible, semi-structured documents for each species.

-### 4. Analysis & Alerting Service
+### Analysis & Alerting Service

-*   **Responsibility**: The "brains" of the system.
-Compares data from the `Measurement Service` with thresholds from the `Species Catalog Service`.
-If a parameter is out of range, it generates and persists an alert.
+-   **Responsibility**: To be the "brains" of the system.
+It would compare data from the `Measurement Service` with thresholds from the `Species Catalog Service`.
+If a parameter were out of range, it would generate and persist an alert.
-*   **Interactions**: Reads from the `Measurement`, `Aquarium`, and `Species Catalog` services.
-Exposes an API endpoint for the frontend to fetch active alerts.
+-   **Interactions**: Would read from the `Measurement`, `Aquarium`, and `Species Catalog` services.
+It would expose an API endpoint for the frontend to fetch active alerts.
-*   **Database**: **Amazon Aurora PostgreSQL**.
-Stores analysis configurations and the generated alerts to be displayed in the UI.
+-   **Database**: Would use **Amazon RDS for PostgreSQL** to store analysis configurations and the generated alerts.

-### 5. Frontend SPA

-*   **Responsibility**: Provides the user interface for the application.
-It is a Single Page Application (e.g., built with React, Vue, or Angular).
-*   **Interactions**:
-    *   Interacts with **AWS Cognito** for authentication.
-    *   Makes authenticated API calls to the backend services via **API Gateway**.
-    *   Periodically polls the `Analysis & Alerting Service` for new alerts to display on the web page.

-## Inter-Service Communication

-Communication between services primarily follows a synchronous, API-driven pattern.
-The `API Gateway` acts as the single entry point, routing requests to the appropriate backend service.
-For asynchronous tasks, such as triggering an analysis run after a new measurement, an event-based pattern using services like **Amazon SNS** or **EventBridge** can be used to decouple services and improve resilience.
+---

 ## How They Fit Together

-The diagram below illustrates the runtime interactions between the services.
-The `Core Infrastructure` is a deployment-time concept and is therefore not shown.
+The diagram below illustrates the target architecture, including both implemented and planned future services.

-Here is a simple diagram illustrating how these services might interact:

 ```text
                                +---------------+